CorrPlot (Correlation Plot with Dendrogram) Examples

 Detect leading indicators through correlation patterns

 Explore how different sales and operational metrics relate to each other.
-This example uses average linkage clustering (compare to Ward linkage in Example 1).
-The dendrogram reveals which metrics cluster together.
+The dendrogram reveals which metrics cluster together using hierarchical clustering performed in your browser.
 For example, you might see that customer satisfaction groups with response time, while revenue metrics cluster separately.
+Try this: Change the clustering linkage method to Average or Single to see how it compares to Ward linkage.

 Example 3: Scientific Measurements - Single Linkage Clustering